MyCryptoHQ/knowledge-base-content/troubleshooting/sending/transaction-failed-out-of-gas.md

 Any excess gas will be returned to you, so you could even triple or quadruple it.

 We are always trying to improve how we estimate gas as contracts become more complex.
-However, sometimes we still get it wrong.
-We apologize for the inconvenience.
+However, please understand that with greater complexity comes increased chances for errors to occur.

 ## Related articles